Edens Zero: Video games

-On September 16, 2020, Konami announced that they are developing an Edens Zero video game.
+On September 16, 2020, Konami announced that they were developing an Edens Zero video game.
 It was later revealed at the Tokyo Game Show 2020 livestream that two separate action role-playing games were being developed, one being a 3D game for consoles, and the other being a top-down game for mobile devices.
 In February 2022, the latter was revealed as Edens Zero Pocket Galaxy and was released on February 24 for iOS and Android.
+The game ended its service on February 29, 2024.
+In October 2024, the 3D game for consoles was revealed and titled Edens Zero.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S on July 15, 2025.